 Innovative but repetitive, it is nonetheless considered a true arcade classic.

-The game was ported to several systems, and an arcade sequel – called Elevator Action II – was released in 1994.
+The game was ported to several systems, and an arcade sequel – called Elevator Action II – was released in 1994 (looks like a whole different game, to be honest).

 Bomb Jack (developed and published by Tehkan; arcade 1984)